hgoldstein95/hgoldstein95.github.io/index.md

 My love for learning underpins almost everything that I do; I take every chance I get to learn and to grow.

 I am currently a PhD student at the University of Pennsylvania, studying programming languages under Professor Benjamin Pierce.
-My research currently focuses on property-based testing and random test-case generation.
+My research is focused on property-based testing and random test-case generation.
 I hope to broaden the reach of principled randomized testing by tackling important theoretical and practical barriers to entry.

 I love to collaborate, so feel free to reach out if you have anything you'd like to discuss.